tpemartin/econWish/week16.md

   * `dependencies` is an array of variables that the effect part depends on.

+> Any code inside `useEffect` will only be executed after the rendering is done. (i.e. after the return jsx is executed)

 There are several rules to follow when defining dependencies:

   * If your Effect’s code doesn’t use any reactive values (mean state variables and component function property arguments), its dependency list should be empty ([])